Energy-Wise Lighting Tips

-Not only is being Green good for the planet, it's also great for your pocketbook.
-Here are some ways you can save energy and save money at the same time.
+Not only is being Green good for the planet, it’s also great for your pocketbook.
+Here are some energy wise lighting tips you can use to save energy and save money in your home.

 Fluorescent lighting is now available in over 200 colors, ranging from the warm white tones of incandescent light to cool white tones similar to daylight.
 Energy efficient fluorescents use one-fifth to one-third the electricity of a comparably bright incandescent bulb and last 10-20 times longer.

 The dollar amount saved depends on how long a light operates.
 If you operate a security light from dusk to dawn, or 4,000 hours/year, and replace the 100 watt incandescent light bulb with a 32 watt compact fluorescent lamp, the savings is about $26/year per fixture.
 Fluorescents in this situation would usually last 2.5 years, so you also save the time and inconvenience of frequently changing bulbs.

 Dimmers allow you to reduce lighting when you don’t need full power, which saves both energy and light bulbs.
 Occupancy sensors turn lights off after you leave the room or shut the closet door — even if you forget.

 Dimmers are often overlooked, but they do save energy.
 If you reduce your voltage by 10% on a dimmer, you will double the bulb life while saving energy and money.
 To dim fluorescents, use a special dimming ballast, as well as a dimmer that is compatible with fluorescents.

 Motion detectors offer another bright idea for snipping the electric bill.
 These are great for outside lighting.
 Your home is more secure, but the light shuts off when they’re not needed.